luislortega/Talentland_2019/README.md

 # Talentland_2019
-Hackathon of Talent Land 2019
+Submission for the Talent Land Hackathon of 2019

+Challenge: Trabajo decente y crecimiento económico.